dcelaj/exercise-game-builder/README.md

 The source folder contains:

 - **app.py**, the main file, it includes GUI elements, event loop, and calls functions from the levels file to start an exercise set.
 You'd only need to edit in buttons here if you plan to use this youself.
-    - You probably want yo make your own custom GUI that isn't so bare bones; the only function you really have to preserve is **clicked_level_button**, since that sets up the play area and recieves the thread pointers.
+    - You probably want to make your own custom GUI that isn't so bare bones; the only functions you really have to preserve are **level_button_clicked** and **close_level**, since those set up the play area, recieve the thread pointers, and gracefully terminates them.
     - **This is the file you'll run to get the game running.**
 - **levels.py**, this file contains the levels and is the file you'll probably be adding to most heavily if you're using this for a custom game.
 It references the poseestim and helpers files to construct the actual gameplay in a level.
     - To make a level, you'll want to write the functions for the game logic...